 Enjoy Your Favorite Foods Once Again

 Dental implants rely on tiny posts that are surgically inserted below the gum line which mimic the structure of the root of the tooth.
 Once healing is completed, you will be able to enjoy eating and drinking your favorite foods and beverages.
 Dental implants offer a 98% success rate, making them a sought after option for missing or damaged teeth.
 Dental implant therapy is transforming smiles all over the globe.
-Is it time to finally book your dental consultation to determine if dental implants are right for you?
+Is it time to finally book your dental consultation to determine are dental implants are right for you?

 Dental implants are the ideal way to replace your missing or damaged teeth.
 The fact that a surgical procedure is involved means that you will need to undergo a comprehensive oral evaluation to determine if your physical health and well-being are suitable for this surgery.
 Certain medical conditions and medications can drastically interfere with your healing potential during convalescence.